 It's difficult to find a child who doesn't enjoy performing every once and a while.
-Get your little thespian in the spotlight while reinforcing an important part of speech—the adverb.
+Get your little thespian in the spotlight while reinforcing one of the important parts of speech—the adverb.
 Try this adverb “acting out” game with your child for a few laughs and lots of learning fun.

 What You Need: